CardPointers: Automatically enroll offers to all of your cards

 CardPointers New York Times

 I thought that perhaps that display was a little goofy due to it being a Digital Entertainment Credit rather than an Amex Offer.
-I therefore tested it out with Anthropologie, but that displayed an incorrect 2% offer too.
+I therefore tested it out with Anthropologie, but that displayed a 2% offer too.

 CardPointers Anthropologie

-It therefore looks like there are still kinks to be ironed out.
 Overall though, CardPointers looks like it’s an extremely useful tool which you might find comes with some unexpected benefits, especially if you like to utilize and maximize Amex Offers.
-Although $50 per year or $168 for a lifetime subscription might sound expensive as a new user, I’ve heard enough about it to know that it could certainly save you significantly more money than that over time.
+Although $63 per year or $196 for a lifetime subscription (or cheaper when there are additional sales available) might sound expensive as a new user, I’ve heard enough about it to know that it could certainly save you significantly more money than that over time.
 I’m therefore looking forward to finally getting around to using it myself.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.